 What is the average cost of a bathroom remodel?

 When it comes to the cost of a bathroom remodel, there are many factors at play.
 The first is typically the size and scope of the project itself, as larger projects tend to require more labour costs, materials and time.
-Additionally, there are often other elements to consider like labour intensive tasks such as tile work or plumbing, as well as building code requirements.
+Additionally, there are often other elements to consider like labour intensive tasks such as tile work or plumbing, as well as planning regulations.

 The type of products chosen can also affect the overall cost of a bathroom remodel significantly.
-A budget-friendly remodel might focus on areas where cost savings can be found, such as mowing out dated fixtures and cabinets for more modest but still stylish options.
+A budget-friendly remodel might focus on areas where cost savings can be found, such as swapping outdated fixtures and cabinets for more modest but still stylish options.
 On the other hand, luxury renovations may include high-end materials and finishes that increase cost of the project.

 Design complexity can also be a factor to consider when budgeting for a bathroom remodel.
 When it comes to designing a new bathroom layout, particularly one with custom features, some clients may opt for higher end products and additional labour costs that exceed their original budget estimates.
-Yet others may find ways to minimize these costs by leveraging existing assets or opting for lower priced options on items like hardware or faucets.
+Yet others may find ways to minimise these costs by using existing assets or opting for lower priced options on items like hardware or taps.

 In summary, no two bathroom remodels are ever alike; it is ultimately up to homeowners to assess their specific needs and determine how best they would like their space to look while also weighing cost versus functionality considerations.
 With this in mind, it is important for homeowners to carefully plan their project from start to finish before committing resources and money so that they can ensure satisfaction from their new bathroom space once renovating is complete.